Wrestlicious: History

-History

 It was announced on March 27, 2010 that Wrestlicious TakeDown will begin airing on many television stations throughout the United States starting around April 1 and May 1, 2010.

 Vargas appeared on the show as "JV Rich".
 Regular features included "JV's CRIB", a look at the goings-on inside JV's mansion frequented by the Wrestlicious girls.

-After one season of Wrestlicious stopped production.
-Several of the talents went on to work for WWE, TNA/IMPACT, and other companies.
+After one season, Wrestlicious stopped production.
+Several of the talents went on to work for WWE, TNA Wrestling, and other companies.